 You will certainly get some relief after your class, some students have said that this relief can last for a couple of days, but it is not a long term solution.

 Please note when you do sign up online, your username is your email address (used on waiver form and receive newsletters from).
 You can create a password, see your purchases, attendance history, update your profile, contact details, it’s really easy!

 To make booking class spaces workable and fair to everyone we need to have some rules – please read carefully as registering will be our confirmation that you have read and agreed to the following:

 Spaces can be reserved up to one month in advance.

 You will only be able to reserve the number of classes equivalent to those remaining on your account.
 Eg if you have 3 classes remaining on a 5 class pass, you will only be able to reserve up to 3 classes.

-Reservations can be cancelled anytime up to 30 minutes before the start of the class you have booked without incurring any penalties either via the website or by leaving a message on the studio phone 09 239 2423.
+Reservations can be cancelled anytime up to one hour before the start of the class you have booked without incurring any penalties either via the website or by leaving a message on the studio phone 09 239 2423.

 Having a reserved space in any class does not mean entry can be gained after the class scheduled start time.
 Arriving late will be considered as a no show and your account will still be debited for that class, as no late entries are allowed into the studio.

 If, in the view of the studio owner, any student/member is deemed to be abusing the reservation system for their own or another’s benefit, the owner may block this person from the reservation system at her discretion.

 If you have booked, you still need to scan your tag at the desk to confirm that you have arrived.

 If you need help with registering online please contact Vivienne on 09 239 2423.